johnlane/xplane-utils/README.md

 ### xpstart

-`xpstart` launces a new multi-headed X-Plane session.
+`xpstart` launches a new multi-headed X-Plane session.
 It launches a new X-Server (it assumes an appropriate xorg.conf with sufficient X-screens configured).